Mykola Rudenko

-Mykola Danylovych Rudenko (Микола Данилович Руденко; 19 December 1920, Yurivka, Donets Governorate, Ukrainian SSR – 1 April 2004, Kyiv) was a Ukrainian poet, writer, philosopher, Soviet dissident, human rights activist and World War II veteran.
+Mykola Danylovych Rudenko (Микола Данилович Руденко; 19 December 1920 – 1 April 2004) was a Ukrainian poet, writer, philosopher, Soviet dissident, human rights activist and World War II veteran.
 He was the founder of the Ukrainian Helsinki Group, and was twice arrested for his dissident activities.

 Biography

 Rudenko was seven years old when his father died in a mining accident.
 With his mother and two siblings, he worked on the family farm until they were forced to give their land during the process of collectivization.
 He was traumatized by the Holodomor, and remarked that it remained with him his entire life.
 He began to write as a child, and had some of his poems published by the local newspapers.
 His writing earned him a scholarship to Kyiv State University in 1939.
 He only studied for two months until he was called into the Red Army.

 During the war Rudenko sustained serious injuries.
 On 4 October 1941 near Leningrad he was wounded by an exploding bullet, which shattered bones of the pelvis and entered his spine.
 He spent over a year in the hospital.
 However, he was able to walk again.
 He was awarded the Order of the Red Star, of the Great Patriotic War 1st class, and six other medals.